Empresses of China — Ultimate Introduction to Imperial Harems of Ancient China

 Li the Empress Dowager Xiaoding (1546 — 1614):

-Li was a high-rank imperial consort of Longqing Emperor and was respected as the empress dowager after her son ascended to the throne as Wanli Emperor.
+Li was a high-rank imperial consort of the Longqing Emperor and was respected as the empress dowager after her son ascended to the throne as Wanli Emperor.

-Since Wanli was enthroned when he was only nine years old, Li had been quite strict to the young emperor and trusted brilliant Zhang Juzheng as the regent who brought the empire a great reign.
+Since Wanli was enthroned when he was only nine years old, Li had been quite strict with the young emperor and trusted brilliant Zhang Juzheng as the regent who brought the empire a great reign.

 Later, Li also played important role in supporting her oldest grandson as the crown prince.